 AZ Dental provides emergency dentistry in San Jose, California.
 If you are experiencing a dental emergency, call us immediately at 408-227-6000.
 We will make arrangements for you to come to our practice as quickly as possible to receive treatment from Drs.
-Andrew McDonald, Trang Thai, and Valerie De Leon.
+Andrew McDonald, and Trang Thai.
 The pain caused during or by a dental emergency usually worsens if you do not receive prompt treatment, and your dental injuries can jeopardize your physical health.

 We have provided information on some of the most common types of dental emergencies to help you care for your oral health until you can meet with our dentists.

 Avulsed Tooth (Knocked-Out Tooth)

 If your tooth is knocked completely out of your mouth, it is critical that you see a dentist immediately.
 Time is of the essence, and if the tooth can be placed back into its socket within one hour, there is a chance that the tissues will grow to support it again.

 When your tooth is knocked out, follow these steps:

 - Pick up the tooth by the crown and rinse it under warm water.
 Be very carefully not to touch the root.